 2.5 Convert Classes to Design Properties

 The Convert classes to design properties option allows you to convert classes in widgets into design properties to assist in changing the widget styling.
-See How To Implement Native Styling for more information.
+See How To Implement Native Mobile Styling for more information.

 3 Synchronize Project Directory